 We get so many compliments on the chock paint we did for the Kitchen Facelift post, that we thought we would share the details with you.

 We tried out a new product called Miss Lillian No Wax Chock Paint.
 We highly recommend taking a beginners class.
 We found one near us in No. California, at the Pretty N Chic Furniture store in Vacaville.
-The carry the full line of Miss Lillian products and host painting technique classes a few times a month.
+They carry the full line of Miss Lillian products and host painting technique classes a few times a month.

-One of the First steps is to get your cabinets ready by cleaning them and scuffing them up a little.
+One of the first steps is to get your cabinets ready by cleaning them and scuffing them up a little.
 This helps the paint bond better.

 After you are finished applying the primer you can move onto applying the No Wax Chock Paint.
 There are a few tips that are helpful when applying this paint.
 The first is this is a marathon not a sprint.
 What I mean is when you apply the paint try to spread the paint as far as you can to create a thin layer before dipping your brush again.
 This will allow the paint to dry faster and will reduce drips and extra build up of paint in some places.
-I have always used a brush to paint any of my cabinets or pieces of furniture, but I have heard of people using this paint in the spray guns as well (I think you dilute it a little with water).
+I have always used a brush to paint any of my cabinets or furniture, but I have heard of people using this paint in a spray gun as well (I think you dilute the paint a little with water).
 After you apply enough layers that the cabinet looks like a solid color let it completely dry and then lightly sand it with a super fine sand paper, 320 or 400 grit should do.

 If you like cabinets that have an antiqued look to them, you will now apply a glaze.
-Miss Lillian has a variety of colors for glaze.
+Miss Lillian has a variety of glaze colors.
 You can also layer the glazes to get different looks.
 This is really where the magic happens.
 I highly recommend taking a class if you like this look and want to do it on you own.
 I was given many tips and trick when it came to applying the glaze in the class I took.
 One of the biggest mistakes newbies make is applying to much at once.
 It is a little like applying makeup, it is easy to continue to apply a little more and a little more until you get the desired look.
 It is a lot harder to remove it if you go to heavy in the beginning.